 Home / How to Cash Out Crypto

 MMBA Accountants is ready to help you deal with your digital assets.
-Our crypto experts can guide about crypto tax solutions.
+Our crypto experts can guide you about crypto tax solutions.
 Here’s everything you need to know.

 The annual exempt amount (AEA) for capital gains tax in 2024-25 is £3,000.
 That means you can sell crypto assets up to this amount without paying CGT.